markusvankempen/SAPUI5-Charts/README.md

 # SAPUI5-Charts
 Example of SAP UI5 Charts

-Supporting material for snd article for viz and makit and d3 charts.
+Supporting material for sdn post on sap ui5  viz and makit and d3 charts.

 Note: The example work only with CORS disabled if you use chrome use "--disable-web-security" option.
 Like: chrome.exe --disable-web-security.